christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__09/07/2021__<br>
+Today I learned about printf in Java.
+I had not heard of it previously and had been taught to use print or println.
+Basically printf gives a formatting string before what to print out.
+[Here is a good overview video about printf](https://www.youtube.com/watch?v=moQ3Kr8ouiU) I like this concept because it allows me to format say an addition problem to be printed as I want, or a number to include the decimals or not with just a % and a letter.

 <br>__09/03/02/2021__<br>
 I have been working on coding algorithms today.
 Below is one I did on [hackerrank](https://www.hackerrank.com/challenges/java-if-else/problem) with the following parameters:
 "Given an integer, , perform the following conditional actions: